MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/prerequisites-for-implementation-and-planning-roll-out.md

 ﻿---
 title: Prerequisites for implementation and planning roll-out
-description:
-ms.date: 03/09/2023
-ms.topic: conceptual
+description: Learn the prerequisites before implementing Guides in a regulated industry and to help plan the roll-out of the solution ms.date: 03/09/2023 ms.topic: conceptual
 author: davepinch
 ms.author: davepinch
 ms-reviewer: m-hartmann
+ms.custom: bap-template
 ---

 # Prerequisites for implementation and planning roll-out

 As prerequisites for a successful Guides roll-out in regulated industries, it is advised to define the following elements in the initial phases of implementation:

-1. The Guides user journey
+- The Guides user journey
-1. The data model
+- The data model
-1. System integrations and reuse
+- System integrations and reuse
-1. Notifications
+- Notifications

 **The Guides user journey**